|

 eBay.
 I remember being outbid several times and bidding over and

-over, finally outlasting my completion.
+over, finally outlasting my competition.
 I learned the next day that

 it was a hobby friend.
 It's another favorite of mine!
 I sold the